 Your interest in the Congressional Page Program is a positive indication to Senator Cochran that you are a concerned American citizen with a willingness to learn and contribute significantly to the Legislative branch of our government.
-Perhaps such an association will crystallize a future for you in service to the United States and its citizenry, as it has for Page of past generations.
+Perhaps such an association will crystallize a future for you in service to the United States and its citizenry, as it has for Pages of past generations.

-The Page Program exposes students to many interesting and challenging experiences.
+The Page Program allows students to experience many interesting and challenging experiences.
 Living away from home and attending school with students from across the country allows Pages to experience a myriad of new ideas, perspectives, and issues.
 Pages meet some of the Nation's most prominent leaders and witness firsthand the political debates of the United States Senate, often referred to as the "greatest deliberative body in the world."

 Pages play an important role in the day-to-day operation of the Senate.
 Their schedule can be long and tedious, and requires tremendous endurance; good health and stamina are requirements which cannot be waived.

 Page eligibility is limited to juniors in high school who will be 16 on or before the date of appointment and who maintain a 3.0 or higher grade point average.
 Certification of immunization and general health assessment, completed by a licensed physician, are required.
 Pages are also required to be covered by health insurance; if not covered, they will be required to enroll in the Federal Employees Health Benefits Program.